TheoSeo93/AddDiscourse/README.md

 other hand") are specified using .. between the first half and the second half (on the one hand..on the other hand).

-INPUT

-Input to the program is specified through the --parses command line
-argument:
-ie. perl addDiscourse.pl --parses sample-parse.txt

-Either a directory or a file can be passed in.
-If a directory is given, it will annotate each of the files contained in that directory.

-The input expected are syntactic parse trees.
-The trees can be either pretty-printed or one sentence per line, it makes no difference.

-OUTPUT

-The location of the output is specified through the --output command line
-argument:
-ie. perl addDiscourse.pl --parses sample-parse.txt --output sample-out.txt

-If a file is specified, then output is written to that file.
-If a directory is given, then individual files are placed in to that directory in the format directory/filename.disc

-If no output argument is given, then addDiscourse.pl writes to stdout.